Au revoir, hubiC. In case you hadn’t heard, the France-based cloud storage provider has decided to shut down shop. C’est fini, pretty much.

 We’re including IDrive on this list even though it’s more online backup than cloud storage.
 The reason for that is that hubiC also had online backup capabilities, even though it was really terrible overall for that purpose.
 (If you’re not clear on the subject already, we have an article detailing the differences between online backup and cloud storage).

-IDrive provides 2TB of online backup and an additional 2TB of cloud storage for around $5 a month.
-That’s a great deal on paper.
+IDrive provides 5TB of online backup for around $6.63 a month, when paying annually.
+That’s a great deal, at least on paper.